Awards categories hero image

 Awards categories

-The suite of eight awards is structured to encourage submissions in categories that span the micro, meso and macro levels of city design and planning.
+The suite of seven awards is structured to encourage submissions in categories that span the micro, meso and macro levels of city design and planning.
 These encompass design for homes and workplaces, neighborhoods, systems for transport and citizen mobility, city-wide developments and, finally, the contribution of the research community to advancing knowledge in this field.

 Healthy homes